scummvm/scummvm/doc/docportal/use_scummvm/save_load_games.rst

 Location of saved game files
 -------------------------------

-The save directory can be changed via the savepath setting in the :doc:`Paths tab <../settings/paths>`.
+The save directory can be changed with the savepath setting in the :doc:`Paths tab <../settings/paths>`.
 It can also be changed in the :doc:`configuration file <../advanced_topics/configuration_file>`.

 Default saved game paths are shown below.